Winter 2021 Collaborative Writing Placement dates: January 2 - January 15.

 - Take UCSB's Collaborative Writing Placement (CWP).
 Formerly known as Writing Placement 2020, the process involves a survey that asks you to read about your course options and answer several questions; based on your responses, you will receive a placement result.
 This program is free and will take approximately one hour.
-If you have not satisfied ELWR, you will be contacted via email about registering for this placement program on September 21.
+If you have not satisfied ELWR, you will be contacted via email about registering for this placement program.
 UCSB's Collaborative Writing Placement will be offered once a quarter on campus - in addition to next summer - and a student may fulfill the Entry Level Writing Requirement with an appropriate score.

 Students may take either the AWPE or UCSB's Collaborative Writing Placement; neither may be repeated.

 International students should visit the OISS website for more information.

 The Entry Level Writing Requirement is a University of California requirement that all students must fulfill during their first year.
 This requirement applies to students in all three colleges at UCSB.

 Students must satisfy the Entry Level Writing Requirement in one of the following ways: